msan622/spring-2014-template/homework1/Homework 1.md

-Homework 1: Basic Plots
+Homework 1: Basic Charts
 ==============================

-For this assignment, you will practice using `R` and `ggplot2` to generate several basic plots, including a scatterplot, bar plot, small multiples plot, and multi-line plot.
+For this assignment, you will practice using `R` and `ggplot2` to generate several basic charts, including a scatterplot, bar chart, small multiples plot, and multi-line plot.

-:warning: Your plots may be displayed and discussed in class.
-Please make sure to **not** include your name on the plots themselves to protect your identity.
+:warning: Your charts may be displayed and discussed in class.
+Please make sure to **not** include your name on the charts themselves to protect your identity.

 Setup
 ------------------------------